class-newking/python-snake/README.md

 # python-snake
-use python to create a game what it's snake
+use python to create a game that is snake